SexChrLab/XY_RNAseq/DifferentialExpression/README.md

 ## 16. Create phenotype CSV file

 create a file containing each sampleID, sex of the sample, genome the sample is aligned to, and which aligner was used.
-Thre will be a different file for each tissue used.
+There will be a different file for each tissue used.

 - sampleID	sex	genome	aligner
 - SRRID  male  default HI